SQream/sqream_docs/reference/index.rst

 Reference
 =====================================

-These topics provide refernce for using SQream DB's SQL features.
+This section provides reference for using SQream DB's interfaces and SQL features.

 .. toctree::
    :maxdepth: 2